jerolba/jfleet/README.md

 ### BulkInsert configuration

 Load Data and Copy methods are based on serializing to a _CSVlike_ StringBuilder a batch of rows, and when serialized information reach a limit of chars, flush it to the database.
 Depending on the available memory and the size of each row you can tune this limit.

 In the JDBC batch insert method you can configure the numbers of rows of each batch operation.

 You can also configure how transactions are managed persisting your Stream or Collection:
- - Let JFleet commit to database each time a batch of rows is flushed
+ - Let JFleet commit to database each time a batch of rows is flushed.
- - Join to the existing transaction in the provided connection, and deciding on your code when to commit or rollback it.
+ - Join to the existing transaction in the provided connection, and deciding on your own code when to commit or rollback it.

 If you override the default values (50MB and autocommit), you must use a different BulkInsert constructor.